 Trouble Rhyming At An Early Age

 Rhyming displays language dexterity.
 If your child had difficulty with rhyming at around three years old, this is an sign that speech and language processing skills may not be developing as expected.

 Vocabulary, Pronunciation and Grammar Concerns

-A child who has difficulty listening in class may also struggle to stay engaged because it is exhausting to listen and/or uninteresting if chunks are missed.
-While this behavior is often diagnosed as ADD or ADHD and it is treated separately from a language or reading problem, very often poor focus is entirely due to an underlying processing disorder.
+A child who has difficulty listening in class will lose focus due to exhaustion and/or lack of interest.
+While this is often diagnosed as ADD or ADHD and is medicated, very often poor focus is entirely due to language processing disorder.

 Children with language processing disorder often struggle in noisy environments such as classrooms.
 This sometimes results in up and down performance that is frustrating for parents and children.